michgao87/political-ads-project/google-ads-data/README.txt

 on the political ad.
 Spend_Range_Max_USD - Upper bound of the amount in USD spent by the advertiser on the political ad.
+Spend_Range_Min_EUR - Lower bound of the amount in EUR spent by the advertiser on the political ad.
+Spend_Range_Max_EUR - Upper bound of the amount in EUR spent by the advertiser on the political ad.
+Spend_Range_Min_INR - Lower bound of the amount in INR spent by the advertiser on the political ad.
+Spend_Range_Max_INR - Upper bound of the amount in INR spent by the advertiser on the political ad.
+Spend_Range_Min_BGN - Lower bound of the amount in BGN spent by the advertiser on the political ad.
+Spend_Range_Max_BGN - Upper bound of the amount in BGN spent by the advertiser on the political ad.
+Spend_Range_Min_HRK - Lower bound of the amount in HRK spent by the advertiser on the political ad.
+Spend_Range_Max_HRK - Upper bound of the amount in HRK spent by the advertiser on the political ad.
+Spend_Range_Min_CZK - Lower bound of the amount in CZK spent by the advertiser on the political ad.
+Spend_Range_Max_CZK - Upper bound of the amount in CZK spent by the advertiser on the political ad.
+Spend_Range_Min_DKK - Lower bound of the amount in DKK spent by the advertiser on the political ad.
+Spend_Range_Max_DKK - Upper bound of the amount in DKK spent by the advertiser on the political ad.
+Spend_Range_Min_HUF - Lower bound of the amount in HUF spent by the advertiser on the political ad.
+Spend_Range_Max_HUF - Upper bound of the amount in HUF spent by the advertiser on the political ad.
+Spend_Range_Min_PLN - Lower bound of the amount in PLN spent by the advertiser on the political ad.
+Spend_Range_Max_PLN - Upper bound of the amount in PLN spent by the advertiser on the political ad.
+Spend_Range_Min_RON - Lower bound of the amount in RON spent by the advertiser on the political ad.
+Spend_Range_Max_RON - Upper bound of the amount in RON spent by the advertiser on the political ad.
+Spend_Range_Min_SEK - Lower bound of the amount in SEK spent by the advertiser on the political ad.
+Spend_Range_Max_SEK - Upper bound of the amount in SEK spent by the advertiser on the political ad.
+Spend_Range_Min_GBP - Lower bound of the amount in GBP spent by the advertiser on the political ad.
+Spend_Range_Max_GBP - Upper bound of the amount in GBP spent by the advertiser on the political ad.

 google-political-ads-advertiser-stats.csv